A universal sequence of integers generating balanced Steinhaus figures modulo an odd number: Introduction

-This paper is organized as follows : doubly arithmetic triangles ($DAT$ for short) in $\Zn$, that are triangles where all the rows are arithmetic progressions of the same common difference and where all the diagonals are also arithmetic progressions of the same common difference, are studied in Section~2.
+This paper is organized as follows.
+In Section~2, we study doubly arithmetic triangles ($\DAT$ for short) in $\Zn$.
+These are triangles where all the rows are arithmetic progressions with the same common difference and where all the diagonals are also arithmetic progressions with the same common difference.
 We show that these triangles constitute a source of balanced multisets in $\Zn$, for $n$ odd, while they are never balanced in $\Zn$, for $n$ even.
-Moreover, we prove that, for every positive integer $n$, the orbit associated with the sequence of zeros is the only doubly arithmetic orbit in $\Zn$.
-In Section~3, the interlaced doubly arithmetic orbits, i.e. the orbits that are an interlacing of doubly arithmetic multisets, are considered.
+Moreover, we prove that the orbit associated with the sequence of zeros is the only doubly arithmetic orbit in $\Zn$.
+In Section~3, interlaced doubly arithmetic orbits, i.e., orbits that are an interlacing of doubly arithmetic structures, are considered.
 We determine all the interlaced doubly arithmetic orbits in $\Z$ and, in Section~4, we show that the projection of these particular orbits in $\Zn$, for $n$ odd, contains infinitely many balanced Steinhaus figures.
 This result is refined in Section~5, by considering antisymmetric sequences.
 In Section~6, a particular case of this antisymmetric refinement leads to the universal sequence $\univ$ and we prove Theorem~\ref{thm0}.
-Finally, in Section~7, we recall the results, on the generalized Molluzzo's problem, obtained in this paper and we pose new open problems on the existence of balanced Steinhaus figures in the additive cellular automata of dimension $1$ and in the cellular automaton of dimension $2$ where the standard Pascal tetrahedron appears.
+Finally, in Section~7, we analyse the results on the generalized Molluzzo problem that we have obtained in this paper and we pose new open problems on the existence of balanced Steinhaus figures in additive cellular automata of dimension $1$ and in the cellular automaton of dimension $2$ where the standard Pascal tetrahedron appears.

-\section{DAT : a source of balanced multisets}
+\section{DAT: a source of balanced multisets}